versionpress/versionpress/docs/content/en/01-getting-started/02-installation-uninstallation.md

 WordPress can run on an old and [long unsupported](http://php.net/eol.php) PHP 5.2.
 We also started with this version but eventually dropped it so that we could use the newer language features and some 3<sup>rd</sup> party libraries that are 5.3+ only.
 We recommend using one of the [actively supported](http://php.net/supported-versions.php) PHP versions.

 Note: VersionPress is currently not being tested on HHVM.

-### The db.php drop-in

-VersionPress currently uses the `wp-content/db.php` file to hook into some WordPress actions for the lack of better extensibility points (see [WP issue #29710](https://core.trac.wordpress.org/ticket/29710) and [this suggestion](https://wordpress.org/ideas/topic/multiple-dbphp-files-for-plugins)).
-This means that VersionPress will conflict with other plugins that want to use db.php which are usually some debug or caching plugins.

-There is no easy way around this.
-We hope that WordPress will provide suitable hooks for us – you can go vote on the aforementioned ticket if this issue is important to you.

 ### Path customizations